markoleptic/Software-Engineering-Project/README.md

 #### hooks
 - React has 15 default hooks, which include useState and useEffect (which we use throughout the app).
 This folder contains custom hooks.
 Custom hooks are useful when we have component logic that needs to be used by multiple components.
 Basically functions that can handle data that is updating throughout the app

-- useAxiosPrivate: not currently being used, but interacts with verifyJWT in the backend
 - useLogout: clears the "auth" global variable using useAuthContext, and sends get request to backend
 - useRefreshTokens: updates "auth" global variable with new accessToken